|

 labor, no stable, no animals, no wooden manger, no Magi visiting Bethlehem

-the Magi finding Jesus in Nazareth instead of Bethlehem.
+the idea that the Magi found Jesus in Nazareth instead of Bethlehem.

-But nothing thwarted the plan of God.
+5) Nothing can thwart the plans of God.
 Step by step

 Jesus moved closer and closer to the final destiny for which He was